vardhan-cr/mojo/mojo/devtools/common/README.md

 `about://tracing`.

 #### GDB
 It is possible to inspect a Mojo Shell process using GDB.
-The `debugger` script can be used to launch GDB and attach it to a running shell process (android only):
+The `mojo_debug` script can be used to launch GDB and attach it to a running shell process (android only):